ramarvab/tinyurl/Readme.md

 - As we store billions of rows and we don't need to use relationship between two objects, I used NoSql database like cassandra for storing the information
+- The data is persisted in local machine to avoid data loss when docker machine restarts.

  #### Creating ShortUrl